 Welcome to Ethical Rights

-Latest news.
-Voluntary assisted dying survey
+Latest news: Voluntary Assisted Dying survey

-The survey will also expand the VAD debate by seeking respondents’ views on whether there are any attributes that could make a person automatically ineligible for voluntary assisted dying, such as being a convicted criminal or having dementia.
+The survey will also expand the VAD debate by seeking respondents’ views on whether there are any conditions that could make a person automatically ineligible for voluntary assisted dying, such as being a convicted criminal or having dementia.